-At the SMA Law Group, we want to help make sure you are treated fairly.
-When you need an Indiana County felony charges attorney, we will work build a strong defense on your behalf so we can get you back to living your life.
+At SMT Legal, we want to help make sure you are treated fairly.
+When you need a felony charges attorney, we will work build a strong defense on your behalf so we can get you back to living your life.

 Felony Charges Are Serious